AKheli/RepBench/README.md

 ### Data

 - The data has to have a csv format.
-- The data argument expects the Data to be in the Data folder.
+- The data argument expects the Data to be in the data folder.

 ### Results